paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-035-temporary-appointments-in-officer-grades.md

 (2) Whenever a vacancy occurs in a position within the Department of Defense that the President has designated as a position of importance and responsibility to carry the grade of general or admiral or lieutenant general or vice admiral or in an office that is designated by law to carry such a grade, the Secretary of Defense shall inform the President of the qualifications needed by an officer serving in that position or office to carry out effectively the duties and responsibilities of that position or office.

-**(e)** Prior to making a recommendation to the Secretary of Defense for the nomination of an officer for appointment to a position of importance and responsibility under this section, which appointment would result in the initial appointment of the officer concerned in the grade of lieutenant general or general in the Army, Air Force, or Marine Corps, vice admiral or admiral in the Navy, or the commensurate grades in the Space Force, the Secretary concerned shall consider all officers determined to be among the best qualified for such position.
+**(e)** Prior to making a recommendation to the Secretary of Defense for the nomination of an officer for appointment to a position of importance and responsibility under this section, which appointment would result in the initial appointment of the officer concerned in the grade of lieutenant general or general in the Army, Air Force, Marine Corps, or Space Force or vice admiral or admiral in the Navy, the Secretary concerned shall consider all officers determined to be among the best qualified for such position.

 ### Statutory Notes

+#### References in Text
+Section 112 of the Internal Revenue Code of 1986, referred to in subsec. (b)(5)(B), is classified to [section 112 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section112&num=0&edition=prelim), Internal Revenue Code.

 #### Amendments
+2023—Subsec. (e).
+Pub.
+L. 118–31 substituted “Marine Corps, or Space Force or” for “or Marine Corps,” and struck out “or the commensurate grades in the Space Force,” after “in the Navy,”.

+2022—Subsec. (b)(5).
+Pub.
+L. 117–263 substituted “retirement, but—” and subpars.
+(A) and (B) for “retirement, but not for more than 60 days.”

 2021—Subsec. (a).
 Pub.
 L. 116–283, § 924(b)(3)(C), substituted “Marine Corps, or Space Force” for “or Marine Corps”.

 Subsec. (e).
 Pub.
 L. 116–283, § 551(b)(1), added subsec. (e).